anlduzgun/chat-app/README.md

   }
 ```

-`Response:`
+`Response`:
- - `200 OK:` The event was successfully updated and returned in the response body.
+ - `200 OK`: The event was successfully updated and returned in the response body.
- - `404 Not Found:` The event with the given ID was not found.
+ - `404 Not Found`: The event with the given ID was not found.
- - `422 Unprocessable Entity:` The request body contains invalid data.
+ - `422 Unprocessable Entity`: The request body contains invalid data.

 ---
 #### Delete Event
-To be documented
+ Deletes an event based on the given event ID.

+ `DELETE /api/events/:id`

+**Parameters**:
+  - `event_id`: The ID of the event to be deleted.

+**Example Usage**:
+ `DELETE /api/events/44d2557e-ec2b-4dc5-a0cc-f8b5cb83bc6f`

+`Response`:
+ - `204 No Content`: The event was successfully deleted.
+ - `404 Not Found`: No event found with the given ID.
+ - `500 Internal Server Error`: Server error during event deletion

 ---
 #### Get Event's Chat Room